gmertk/GMStepper/README.md

 ## Setup

-If you want to use the storyboard, just drop a UIView into your storyboard and set its class to `GMStepper`.
+If you want to use storyboards, just drop a UIView into your storyboard and set its class to `GMStepper`.
 Then customize through the attributes inspector.
 Otherwise, you can write the code to initialize with frame and set the properties.

 ## Properties
 ```swift